YinLiLin/hibayes/README.md

 The available models for SBayes include "SBayesRR", "SBayesA", "SBayesLASSO", "SBayesB", "SBayesBpi", "SBayesC", "SBayesCpi", "SBayesR", "CG" (conjuction gradient).
 For 'CG' model, parameter 'lambda' should be assigned with m * (1 / h2 - 1), where m is the total number of SNPs and h2 is the heritability that can be estimated from LD score regression analysis of the summary data.

 #### Step1 construct full/sparse LD variance-covariance matrix
-Sparse matrix could significantly reduce the memory cost by setting some of elements of full matrix to zero, on condition that ```n*r^2 < chisq```, where n is the number of individuals, r is the LD correlation of pairs of SNPs, some low LD values would be set to zero。
+Sparse matrix could significantly reduce the memory cost by setting some of elements of full matrix to zero, on condition that ```n*r^2 < chisq```, where n is the number of individuals, r is the LD correlation of pairs of SNPs, some low LD values would be replaced with 0.
 ```r
 > # load reference panel
 > bfile_path = system.file("extdata", "example", package = "hibayes")